Velhotes/Vinyl/README.md

 let turntable = Turntable(cassetteName: "dvr_single")
 ```

-This way you won't have to throw anything away.
+That way you won't have to throw anything away.

 ## Current Status

 The current version (v0.9) is currently being used successfuly in a project, so we are confident it will work for you as well.
-The only bit we are not supporting yet, that will be release in v1.0, is requests recording.
-On the meantime if you don't have any JSON pre recorded response, you should create your own `Track` manually.
+The only bit we are not supporting yet, that will be released in v1.0, is recording requests.
+In the meantime if you don't have any JSON pre recorded response, you should create your own `Track` manually.

 ## Roadmap

 * [X] Allow the user to configure how strict the library should be.
-* [X] Allow the user to define its own response without relying on a json file.
+* [X] Allow the user to define their own response without relying on a json file.
-* [X] Instead mapping requests ➡️ responses , fix the responses in an array (e.g. first request made will use the first response in the array and so on).
+* [X] Instead of mapping requests ➡️ responses , fix the responses in an array (e.g. first request made will use the first response in the array and so on).
 * [ ] Allow request recording.
 * [ ] Debug mode ([#28](https://github.com/Velhotes/Vinyl/issues/28))